-BTECs provide the opportunity to gain hands-on experience in a field or subject, and are a viable alternative to the more theory-focused, classroom-based ways of learning which you might be put off by.
+Btecs provide the opportunity to gain hands-on experience in a field or subject.
+They're an alternative to the more theory-focused, classroom-based ways of learning which you might be put off by.

-BTECs are becoming a more popular path to both university and particular jobs in place of, or in addition to, A-levels.
-In 2015, 26% of students accepted on to a university course held at least one BTEC, according to Ucas.
+Btecs are increasingly becoming a more popular path to both university and particular jobs in place of – or in addition to – A-levels.

-While they are commonly known as an alternative to A-levels, BTEC qualifications can actually be studied at a number of levels including GCSEs and even degrees.
+While they are commonly known as an alternative to A-levels, Btec qualifications can actually be studied at a number of levels including GCSE and even degree-level.

-What can you study at BTEC?A wide range of subjects can be studied at BTEC level – 2,000 qualifications across 16 sectors, to be exact.
-Some of these lend themselves to the BTEC-way of learning due to their practical nature.
-However, you might be surprised by a few of the subjects available at BTEC level, such as computing or engineering.
+What can you study at Btec?A wide range of subjects can be studied at Btec level – there are 2,000 qualifications across 16 sectors.
+Some of these lend themselves to the Btec way of learning due to their practical nature.
+However, you might be surprised by a few of the subjects available at Btec level, such as computing or engineering.

-- BTEC Level 1 and 2 = equivalent to a GCSE
+- Btec Level 1 and 2 = equivalent to GCSEs

-- BTEC Level 3 = equivalent to an A-level
+- Btec Level 3 = equivalent to A-levels

-How are BTECs assessed?
-What’s their equivalent in Ucas points?For each BTEC, you complete a series of units – some core, others optional – which are assessed.
-For each unit, you receive either a Pass, a Merit or a Distinction (Distinction being the highest).
+How are Btecs assessed?
+What’s their equivalent in Ucas points?For each Btec, you complete a series of units – some core, others optional – which are assessed.
+For each unit, you receive either a pass, merit or distinction (with distinction as the highest grade).

 Ucas have a points tariff system so they can compare different qualifications as a means of calculating whether students satisfy the grade requirements to get onto a particular university course.

-For example, those studying a BTEC in business will still learn the key concepts as they would at A-level; however the assessments to test this knowledge may be different.
+For example, those studying a Btec in business will still learn the key concepts as they would at A-level, but the way your knowledge is tested may be different.

-Assessments: whereas A-levels are assessed mainly through exams at the end of Year 13, BTECs are assessed via regular coursework and projects throughout the course.
-If you know you don't excel in exam conditions, BTECs can relieve this pressure, spreading out the work that dictates your final grade.
+Assessments: whereas A-levels are assessed mainly through exams at the end of year 13, Btecs are assessed via regular coursework and projects throughout the course, as well as some externally-marked tests.
+If you struggle in exam conditions, Btecs can relieve this pressure by spreading out the work that makes your final grade.

 Practical experience: when applying to university, you'll need to demonstrate your passion for the field you wish to study.
-The benefit of BTECs is that you automatically gain the practical experience to show this, as part of your course.
+The benefit of Btecs is that you automatically gain practical experience as part of your course.

-BTECs come in different sizes and can equate to one, two or even three A-levels.
-This flexibility means you can study them alongside A-levels if you wish, rather than feel like you have to choose one over the other.
+Btecs come in different sizes and can equate to one, two or even three A-levels.
+This flexibility means you can study Btecs alongside A-levels if you wish, rather than feel like you have to choose one over the other.